 Total hours of instruction for three-week program: 93

-Courses develop listening, speaking, and pronunciation abilities through pair and group activities with other English language learners.
+Courses develop English language skills through pair and group activities with other English language learners.
 Clients will have the opportunity to learn English with other learners from all parts of the globe.
 The tutoring sessions are designed to reflect the individual professional language needs and objectives of executives and professionals such as leading meetings, conducting negotiations, networking, interviewing, team problem solving, making presentations and speeches, and engaging in cross-cultural business and discourse.
 For these private tutoring sessions, ELI’s specialized corporate ESL tutors are experienced in providing one-on-one, personalized instruction based on each client’s linguistic needs and goals.

 Clients in the Executive English Program may stay in the homes of families whose members are either practicing or retired professionals themselves.
 A meal plan of two meals per day (breakfast and dinner) is available.
 The arrangement will provide both language reinforcement and stimulating companionship.

 Alternatively, clients may request to live in the University’s Innternationale House, designed to host visiting dignitaries, scholars, and professionals from around the world. (see www.TheINNternationale.org) Finally, clients may choose extended-stay suites in nearby hotels participating in the program.
 A meal plan for the university’s dining facilities is also available for either housing arrangement.